How To Thread A Ratchet Strap

 How To Loosen A Ratchet Strap

-Figuring out how to release a ratchet strap is pretty easy, but sometimes they simply don’t want to cooperate.
+Figuring out how to release a ratchet strap is pretty easy, but sometimes they simply don’t want to cooperate, especially if you want to loosen or release the ratchet strap.
 They might be bound up too tight by loads shifting slightly, or simply have dirt stuck in the axle.
 Let’s take a look at how to release a ratchet strap, along with how to loosen a ratchet strap.

 - When it is time to loosen a ratchet strap, pull and hold the release handle while you completely open the ratchet.
 The strap will pop loose, and now you can pull the ratchet to loosen the strap.